 The System and Organization Control (SOC) certification program is a voluntary compliance standard developed by the American Institute of Certified Public Accountants (AICPA).

 The auditing framework is rooted in five trust principles: security, privacy, confidentiality, processing integrity, and availability.
-Because of the enhanced internal controls needed to obtain your clean audit report, this designation confirms your business has stringent processes in place to securely manage its data.
+On account of the enhanced internal controls needed to obtain your clean audit report, this designation confirms your business has stringent processes in place to securely manage its data.

 This certification is rapidly becoming one of the top security standards vendors, clients, and customers all look for, so you could be missing out on business without it.
-This blog post describes more of the different types.
+Learn more about the different types of SOC compliance.

 Who’s Required to Be SOC 2 Compliant?